ManjeetGrewal/Sentiment-Analysis-using-RNN/README.md

-# Sentiment Analysis
-Deployment of Sentiment Prediction model using Amazon AWS Sagemaker
+# Sentiment Analysis Web App using Pytorch and Sagemaker